 About Media Network

-Media Network is a new protocol that foregoes traditional centralized CDN approaches and opts for a self-governed, open source solution.
-We’ve created a distributed bandwidth market that enables service providers to hire resources from the network which are variable, as the demand for last-mile data delivery fluctuates.
+Media Network is a protocol that foregoes traditional centralized CDN approaches and opts for a self-governed, community-powered alternative.
+We’ve created a decentralized bandwidth market that enables anyone to hire or provide resources from the network as the demand for last-mile content delivery fluctuates.